antoshkaplus/Android_Words/README.md

 to do::
-ability to add new translations, with usage or TranslationApi from google

-add backend... like we did in recursive lists. use google datastore api directly

-implement different options , add more games

-now it's time to write backend !!!!!

-backend/main/webapp need bootstrap folder inside
+add backend... like we did in recursive lists. use google datastore api directly implement different options , add more games now it's time to write backend !!!!! backend/main/webapp need bootstrap folder inside
 HAVE TO RUN THROUGH LOCAL HOST.
 SOMETHING DOESn't WORK

 #Words